-During the exam, your doctor can use the tool to take tiny samples of your colon for testing, which is called a biopsy.
+During the exam, your doctor can use a small snare in the colonoscope to take tiny samples of your colon for testing, which is called a biopsy.
 He can also use it to take out abnormal growths called polyps.

 What Happens After the Exam?

 The entire procedure should take between 20 and 30 minutes.
 You’ll stay in a recovery room for about 30 minutes to an hour to wake up from the sedative.

 You may have cramping or pass gas, but these are normal.
 You can eat regularly after you leave the doctor’s office.